James A. Shannon

-James Augustine Shannon (August 9, 1904 – May 20, 1994) was an American nephrologist who served as director of National Institutes of Health (NIH) from August 1, 1955 to August 31, 1968.
+James Augustine Shannon (August 9, 1904 – May 20, 1994) was an American nephrologist and physiologist who served as the director of National Institutes of Health (NIH) from August 1, 1955 to August 31, 1968.
 In 1962 he was awarded the Public Welfare Medal from the National Academy of Sciences, of which he was a member.

 He was elected to the American Academy of Arts and Sciences in 1965 and the American Philosophical Society in 1967.
 A collection of his papers is held at the National Library of Medicine in Bethesda, Maryland.

 Early life and education

 Shannon was born in New York City on August 9, 1904.
-He attended Brooklyn Preparatory School and matriculated at the College of the Holy Cross, graduating in 1925.
-He then enrolled at New York University, where he earned a Doctor of Medicine in 1929 and a Ph.D. in 1935.
+He attended Brooklyn Preparatory School and graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in 1925.
+He then earned his Doctor of Medicine (M.D.) and his Ph.D. in physiology from New York University in 1929 and 1935, respectively.

+Scientific research

+Shannon's early scientific work was in renal physiology and clinical nephrology.
+Beginning in the early 1930s at New York University, he conducted quantitative studies of kidney function at a time when understanding of renal physiology was still developing.

+His work contributed to the development of precise methods for measuring glomerular filtration rate and for analyzing tubular reabsorption and secretion in a variety of species, including humans.
+Using glomerular filtration rate as a reference standard, he investigated the mechanisms of passive reabsorption, active transport, and tubular secretion, including studies of glucose transport limits and the excretion of compounds such as phenol red.
+He also examined the mechanisms of tubular water transport and the influence of antidiuretic hormone on renal function.

+During World War II, Shannon redirected his research toward the urgent national effort to develop effective antimalarial therapies.
+As chair of the Panel on Clinical Trials of the national malaria research program, he supervised clinical pharmacology and therapeutic trials of candidate antimalarial drugs.
+His work helped establish quantitative methods for evaluating antimalarial efficacy in human subjects and contributed to the identification and clinical use of drugs such as quinacrine (Atabrine) and chloroquine.
+For his contributions to wartime malaria research, he was awarded the Presidential Medal of Merit in 1948.